Work at Volkswagen Group Future Center Europe

 The Gen.Urban is a fully autonomous mobility-as-a-service vehicle designed without traditional controls such as pedals or a steering wheel.

-Here is a sneak peek into the UI my team and I created for the Gen.Urban.
+Here is a very limited view of the infotainment system we created for the Gen.Urban.
 Instead of a steering wheel and pedals, the Gen.Urban features a large theater screen with an extensive in-car infotainment system that seemlessly integrates with personal devices brought along the trip:

 The SEM research concept explores the future of autonomous, premium mobility in urban environments.
 Designed as a shared vehicle, it is intended to adapt to a variety of use cases, from family outings to business meetings.